Republic of China Air Force: Early

 During the Qing dynasty, aircraft operations first began at the Beijing Nanyuan airfield in 1909, just before the end of their rule following the Double Ten Revolution in 1911, and Nanyuan airfield became the place where Chinese military aviation begins.

 In July 1917, Qing loyalist general Zhang Xun led the Manchu Restoration, and then-Premier of the Republic Duan Qirui ordered the aerial bombing of the Forbidden City; the mission was carried out in a Caudron Type D aircraft piloted by Pan Shizhong (潘世忠) and bombardier Du Yuyuan (杜裕源) flying out of Nanyuan airfield, dropping three bombs over the Forbidden City, which caused the fatality of a eunuch, but otherwise inflicted minor damage.

-On the 29th of November, 1920, the Chinese Nationalist Party (KMT) established the "Aviation Department" within the National Revolutionary Army commanding structure, began with four Curtiss JN-4 "Jenny" training aircraft.
+On the 29th of November, 1920, the Chinese Nationalist Party (Kuomintang, KMT) established the "Aviation Department" within the National Revolutionary Army commanding structure, began with four Curtiss JN-4 "Jenny" training aircraft.
 The "Aviation Department" was reformed into "Aviation Ministry" on the 1st of November 1928, and later on the 17th of August 1933, the "Aviation Ministry" was expanded as the Aviation Affairs Commission (航空委員會) directly under the Military Affairs Commission, thereby technically the arrangement was more like an "army air service".
 The "Command Post of the Air Force" served as the executive body of the Aviation Affairs Commission.